Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Introduction

 We used videos of walking cows that were scored on a 5-point locomotion scoring scale by four observers.
 We first reported and discussed the intra- and inter-observer reliability and agreement of the ground truth.
-We showed the effect of several approaches for merging scores from multiple observers and motivated the merging of the 5-point locomotion scale to a binary scale.
-We then trained T-LEAP~\cite{russello_t-leap_2021}, a deep-learning markerless pose estimation model, to automatically extract the motion of multiple body parts (later referred to as keypoints) from videos of walking cows.
-The sequences of keypoints were used to compute six locomotion traits that are known to be correlated with locomotion scores~\cite{schlageter-tello_relation_2015}, namely back posture measurement, head bobbing, tracking distance, stride length, stance duration, and swing duration.
-Using the locomotion traits mentioned above as input features, we trained multiple machine-learning classifiers to score the gait on a 2-level scale (healthy/lame).
-We evaluated the performance of each model and showed the impact of using different combinations of locomotion traits on the score classification.
+We merged scores from the multiple observers to a binary scale.
+We then trained T-LEAP~\citep{russello_t-leap_2021}, a deep-learning markerless pose estimation model, to automatically extract the motion of multiple body parts (later referred to as keypoints) from videos of walking cows.
+The sequences of keypoints were used to compute six locomotion traits that are known to be correlated with locomotion scores~\citep{schlageter-tello_relation_2015}, namely back posture measurement, head bobbing, tracking distance, stride length, stance duration, and swing duration.
+Using the locomotion traits mentioned above as input features, we trained multiple machine-learning models to classify the gait as \textit{normal} or \textit{lame}.
+We evaluated the performance of each model and showed the impact of using different combinations of locomotion traits on the lameness classification.